Changes in the requirements for ICF

-ICF has just announced important changes in its certification and certification renewal requirements, and therefore they affect us all.
+ICF has just announced important changes to its certification and certification renewal requirements, and therefore affect us all.

-One of the most relevant changes is that as of July 31, 2018, coaches who want to become ACC certified and do not have an ACTP degree will again have to take an oral exam.
-This requirement existed in the past, currently already applied to apply for the PCC via ACSTH, and the ACC if you do not have ICF accredited training (via Portfolio).
+One of the most relevant changes is that as of July 31, 2018, coaches who want to be certified ACC and do not have an ACTP degree will again have to take an oral exam.
+This requirement existed in the past, currently already applied to apply for the PCC via ACSTH, and the ACC if you do not have accredited training by ICF (via Portfolio).
 It consists of presenting one (ACC) or two (PCC) recordings of real sessions with clients plus their literal transcription in Word.

-Thus, the new measure means that every ACC coach will have demonstrated adequate mastery of the 11 Key Coaching Competencies and the ICF Code of Ethics through an oral exam.
-On the positive side, this step increases the value and credibility of an ACC certification in the eyes of our clients, but it can certainly also make it a little more difficult to obtain certification.
+Thus, the new measure means that every coach ACC will have demonstrated adequate mastery of the 11 Key Coaching Competencies and the Code of Ethics of ICF through an oral exam.
+On the positive side, this step increases the value and credibility of a ACC certification in the eyes of our clients, but it may also make it more difficult to obtain certification.

 There are still a few months left to take advantage of the current conditions, and you will only need to submit the following: